XiaoMi/pegasus-YCSB/pegasus/README.md

 ## 1. Start Pegasus service

 Ask to Pegasus cluster manager to start the cluster.
+Need create table 'usertable'.

 ## 2. Install Java and Maven